The Department of Special Education (SPED) resources for current students, which includes faculty advising, program road maps.

 SPED Master’s Exam

 The SPED M.A. exam (SPED 896EXM) is one of the options to fulfill the culminating experience requirement for the master’s degree.
-The exam is held once in the fall and once in the spring semesters for a four-hour duration.
-Students should check with their Program Coordinator for study guides at least one semester prior to taking the exam.
+The exam is held remotely once in the fall and once in the spring semesters.
+Students should check with their Program Coordinator for study guides and preparation workshops at least one semester prior to taking the exam.

 Steps to Master's Graduation